kararei/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:
+**Target User Profile:**

-* Travel agents who manage multiple clients and trip arrangements
+* Travel agents who struggle with **problem 1: managing a fragmented workflow involving multiple clients and service providers across various platforms.**
-* Users who frequently coordinate with various service providers (hotels, tour guides, transportation)
-* Users who need to track detailed client preferences and trip specifics
+* Travel agents who face **problem 2: difficulty in rapidly accessing and organizing detailed client preferences and trip specifics, especially during time-sensitive client calls.**
-* Users who need to quickly add and retrieve information during client calls

-**Value proposition**:
+**Value Proposition:**

+TravelHub addresses these challenges by providing:

-TravelHub streamlines the travel planning workflow by enabling rapid client and service provider management, efficient trip organization, and detailed note-keeping in a single application.
-The system allows travel professionals to:
+* **Solution to problem 1:** A centralized application that streamlines the travel planning workflow, consolidating client and service provider management, trip organization, and note-keeping into a single, efficient system.

-* Maintain a comprehensive database of clients and service providers with appropriate tagging
-* Create and manage trip itineraries with accommodation details and activities
-* Track special client requests and preferences through a flexible notes system
-* Quickly retrieve client information during consultations
-* Manage upcoming trips chronologically to prioritize immediate arrangements
+* **Solution to problem 2:** Tools for rapid client information retrieval, detailed preference tracking through a flexible notes system, and chronological trip management, enabling quick and informed responses during client consultations.

 **Scope boundaries**:
 * Focuses on contact and trip management, not financial transactions or booking confirmations